ryraut/ryraut.github.io/index.md

 ---

 ## About
 Hello!
-I am currently finishing up my PhD with Marcus Raichle at Washington University in St. Louis.
+I am currently finishing up a PhD in neuroscience with Marcus Raichle at Washington University in St. Louis.

 ## Research interests